 - Index Server is the main part, the database that holds all the data.
 There are engines for requests and data processing in Index Server

-- Statistics Server gathers the statistics about the system, its work, mistakes, etc.
+- Statistical Server gathers the statistics about the system, its work, mistakes, etc.

 - Preprocessor Server operates Index Server for the text search and work with text data